VirgilSecurity/virgil-purekit-go/README.md

 ### Update user's passw0rd

-This function allows you to use a special `updateToken` to update users' passw0rd_record in your database.
+This function allows you to use a special `UpdateTokens` to update users' `record` in your database.

-> Use this flow only if your database was COMPROMISED!
+> Use this flow only if your database has been COMPROMISED!
-When user just needs to change own password use enroll function to replace old user's password_record value in your DB with a new user's password_record.
+When a user just needs to change his or her own password, use the `enroll` function to replace old user's `passw0rd_record` value in your DB with a new user's `passw0rd_record`.

 How it works:
 - Get your `UpdateToken` using [Passw0rd CLI](https://github.com/passw0rd/cli).
 - Specify the `UpdateToken` in the Passw0rd SDK on your Server side.
-- Then you use `UpdatePassword` function to create new user's password_record for your users (you don't need to ask your users to create a their password).
+- Then use the `Update` records function to create new user's `record` for your users (you don't need to ask your users to create a new password).
-- Finally, save a new user's passw0rd_record into your database.
+- Finally, save the new user's `record` into your database.

-Here is an example of using the `UpdatePassword` function:
+Here is an example of using the `Update` records function:
 ```go
 package main